How to Turn OceanWP Multilingual with WPML

 Translating Menus

-• Using the menu sync tool, which syncs the menu structure from the default language into the site’s secondary languages
+- Using WPML's WP Menus Sync tool, which syncs the menu structure from the default language into the site’s secondary languages

 Translating Texts from OceanWP Theme, Plugins, and Other Places

 For example, let’s say you have some text in your site’s footer.
-After you translate the post, you’ll still see the text as untranslated:
+After translating the post, you’ll still see the text as untranslated:

 Here’s the translated footer text on the front-end: